-Imagine yourself drinking mint tea with Berber hosts high in Morocco’s Atlas Mountains or learning how to make king crab beignets with an award-winning chef in the Alaska wilderness.
+Imagine yourself handcrafting chocolate bars at a farm in the Norwegian fjord lands or learning how to make king crab beignets with an award-winning chef in the Alaska wilderness.
 Foodies in search of the authentic, the delicious, and the inspiring will find their taste buds tingling at each of the Unique Lodges in our collection.
 No two experiences are alike: at Bushmans Kloof in South Africa, you'll be treated to contemporary Cape cuisine in a natural sandstone amphitheater lit by candles; while the evening meal at Fogo Island Inn in Newfoundland might include berries you've foraged while hiking.
 Here’s a taste.

 A stay at Tutka Bay is an invitation to delve into the culinary world of Kirsten Dixon, an award-winning chef who trained at the prestigious Cordon Bleu in Paris.
 Nearly every experience at the lodge can be infused with an element of Kirsten’s sea-to-table cuisine: kayaking may involve a stop at a floating oyster farm, a hike can include berry picking, and wading in Tutka’s tidal pools encourages mussel plucking and clam digging.
 Bring your bounty back to the lodge kitchen so the chefs can incorporate it into your evening meal.